delingren/mems-mic/README.md

 # Microphone Library for Pico

+I forked this library to interface a stereo microphone with my computer.
+The said microphone is two mics on one PCB.
+Each has its own clock and data wires.
+I modified `usb_microphone` example to sample both mics and mux the signals into one USB stream.
+If anyone comes upon this repo, note that I have no intention or interest to make this a library.
+It works for this particular application.
+The code is super hacky and ugly.
+See the [original post](https://www.hackster.io/sandeep-mistry/create-a-usb-microphone-with-the-raspberry-pi-pico-cc9bd5) for more information about PDM microphones.
+I also referenced the `audio_4_channel_mic` example from [tinyusb lib](https://github.com/hathach/tinyusb/tree/master/examples/device/audio_4_channel_mic/src).

+Highlights of my changes:
+* Define a USB descriptor for a 2-channel mic.
+* Modify PIO instructions to read 2 data pins (they need to be consecutive).
+Each pin for one channel.
+* Modify PDM filter code to separate signals from the raw samples collected from the previous step.
+Bits representing the left and right channels are alternating.
+I did some bitwise gymnastics to separate them with very few operations.
+* Modify PDM filter code to filter both signals.
+The filter code is stateful.
+You need to basically create two filters for two channels.
+You can't call the filter function on two signals.

+Original README follows

 Capture audio from a microphone on your [Raspberry Pi Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/) or any [RP2040](https://www.raspberrypi.org/products/rp2040/) based board. 🎤